Blog

 Applies to Cowork?
 Yes.

-Organization > Libraries > Connectors > Desktop > Custom Team Extensions
+Organization > Libraries > Connectors > Desktop Extension Allowlist

 Applies to Cowork?
 Yes.

-Organization > Libraries > Skills > Cloud Code Executions and File Creation
+Organization > Libraries > Skills > Cloud Code Execution and File Creation

 Allow Claude to execute code on a server and create and edit docs, spreadsheets, presentations, PDFs, and data reports.
 Required for skills to be enabled.
 Available on web and desktop.